onetapbeyond/lambda-spark-executor/README.md

 SAMBA is an [Apache Spark](http://spark.apache.org/) package offering seamless integration with the
 [AWS Lambda](https://aws.amazon.com/lambda/) compute
-service within Spark batch and streaming applications on the JVM.
+service for Spark batch and streaming applications on the JVM.
 This library is built on top of the [aws-gateway-executor](https://github.com/onetapbeyond/aws-gateway-executor) library, a lightweight Java client library for calling APIs exposed by the